 Highlighted headings in this Safety Plan indicate Best Maritime Practices (BMPs) that have been adopted by the SF Harbor Safety Committee.
 For a compilation of BMPs, please see Appendix A.

-Executive Summary 2021-2022
+Executive Summary 2023-2024

-The Harbor Safety Committee of the San Francisco Bay Region continued its collaborative process to engage the maritime community in supporting navigation safety in the Bay.
+The Harbor Safety Committee (HSC) continued its collaborative process to engage the maritime community in supporting navigation safety in the San Francisco Bay.